shamimice03/provision-multiple-instances-on-multiple-subnets-using-terraform/README.md

 In the above configuration the tricky part is the following line:
 `for_each = { for key, value in local.public_instance : key => value }`

-The above line will help us to identify the configuration of each instance separately by creating `key` for each of the configuration.
-If we run `terraform console` once more and run this `{ for key, value in local.public_instance : key => value }` command, then we will see that difference:
+The above line will help us to identify the configuration of each instance separately by creating `key` for each configuration.
+If we run `terraform console` once more and run the following command, then we will see the differences:

 ```
 > {for key, value in local.public_instance : key => value}